David-Durst/embeddedHaskellAetherling/theory/Basic.md

 ## Rewrite Rules
-Each entry is the rule.
-Below it are the input and output types of the input and output expressions of the rule.
-I also may include the types of subexpressions that are useful.
 ### Map
 1. Sequence To Space - `Map n f -> Map_s n f`
     1. `Map n f :: Seq n t -> Seq n t'`